Ten de Shōwaru Cupid: Characters

 The protagonist of this work.
 He's the heir to the Koinobori-gumi of the Kanto Daigoku yakuza syndicate and a third-year student at Gokuraku Junior High.
-Although he's in a position to inherit a yakuza family, he has no intention or spirit to do so (according to Tatsuzo (竜蔵) later, it's apparently "because his mother left all the childcare to others").
+Although he's in a position to inherit a yakuza family, he has no intention or spirit to do so (according to Tatsuzo later, it's apparently "because his mother left all the childcare to others").
 He's pure and longs for fairies and fairytales.
 He's an irregular existence, arguably the only one born into the Koinobori family without an "evil soul."
 He's lost interest in real women because he's seen his sisters constantly look down on him and be too insensitive.
 He has a habit of running away from home frequently, but he always returns quickly.

-His life is disrupted by Maria (聖 まりあ), who comes to his home for his rehabilitation, and he gradually becomes attracted to her.
+His life is disrupted by Maria, who comes to his home for his rehabilitation, and he gradually becomes attracted to her.

 He's a member of the art club and has drawn many pictures of his ideal fairy, which he also displays in his room.
 He's usually an uninspired boy, but once he gets angry (or drinks alcohol or escapes reality), his perverted and violent true nature emerges.
-In this state, even Maria (聖 まりあ) can't handle him.
+In this state, even Maria can't handle him.